rust-hosted-langs/book/booksrc/introduction.md

 * A compiler and VM that interact with the above two layers

 The goal of this book is not to cover a full featured language but rather to provide a solid foundation on which you can build further features.
+Along the way we'll implement as much as possible in terms of our own memory management abstractions rather than using Rust std collections.

 ### Level of difficulty